How to Relieve Stress and Anxiety

 Resistance exercise training helps reduce symptoms of depression.
 That seems to be true regardless of the amount of time spent training or the actual increase in muscle strength achieved.
 One study found that lifting weights twice a week led to a remission of depression roughly equal to taking antidepressant medications.

 I observed how weight training lifted the depression of my father a few years ago.
 He was bereft and grief-stricken after the death of my mother, his beloved companion of fifty-eight years.
 My brother gave him a membership to a local gym, and advised him to start lifting weights.
 Within a few months his spirits were brighter and he felt proud of his new-found strength.
 You can see him here at age eighty-five.
 He looks sharp, doesn’t he?

 Right now you may not be able to go to a fitness center to lift weights.
 When I’m working from home I use a set of hand weights for a five-minute routine of arm lifts that releases tension in my neck and shoulders, and gives me a wonderful stress break during the work day.

 Here I Am Working with a Personal Trainer to Learn How to Relieve Stress and Anxiety with Resistance Training

 We honed a five-minute routine with hand weights that I do as a break from work.
 It has been a good routine for me, but you should consult your physician before embarking on an exercise program.
 Follow his/her directions.

-If you decide to use weights and don’t have any hiding in a closet or a dusty shelf in your garage, here’s an Amazon affiliate link for a set of three different sizes:
+If you decide to use weights and don’t have any hiding in a closet or a dusty shelf in your garage, start with small weights.
+One, two, or three pounds are examples you might choose, but seek clearance from your physician first.
+Gradually increase the heft of your weights as you get stronger.